Gap Inc.

-The Gap, Inc., commonly known as Gap Inc., is an American multinational clothing and accessories retailer.
-Gap was founded in 1969 by Donald Fisher and Doris F. Fisher and is headquartered in San Francisco, California.
+The Gap, Inc., commonly known as Gap Inc., headquartered in San Francisco, California, is an American multinational clothing and accessories retailer.
 The company operates four primary divisions: the namesake Gap, Banana Republic, Old Navy, and Athleta.
-Gap Inc. is the largest specialty apparel retailer in the United States, and is 3rd in total international locations, behind Inditex Group and H&M. As of early 2023, Gap employs about 95,000 people.
+Gap Inc. is one of the largest apparel retailers in the United States.
+It operates 3,569 stores.
+Zac Posen is the creative director of the Gap.